ParsaMohammadiDev/TerraGuard/README.md

 ---
 ## Introduction
+TerraGuard is a top-down defense game built with JavaFX.
+It was originally developed as a university project and has since evolved into a larger, personal game development effort.
-TerraGuard is a top-down defense game in which players protect their land from waves of enemies by strategically placing defenders on the map of the game.
-Plan your defenders wisely and survive the attack!
+Players must protect their land from waves of enemies by strategically placing defenders on the map.
+Plan your defense wisely and survive the attack!

 ---
 ## Features